-Monday, January 11th First day of Winter term classes January 18 Final date to add Winter term (S-section) courses.
 January 31 For students receiving OSAP/other provincial student loans: Recommended date to clear off your Winter term tuition balance to ensure that the University receives your payment by February 15th.
 Beyond which, a monthly service charge will accrue on any remaining balance.
-Monday, Feburary 15 Family Day (University closed) Feburary 16-20 Winter Reading Week February 22 Last date to drop a Full year (Y-section) and Winter term (S-section) courses with no academic penalty.
+February 20 Last date to drop a Full year (Y-section) and Winter term (S-section) courses with no academic penalty.
 You may drop the course on ACORN.
 Note: The last date to cancel a course or registration with no academic penalty is not the same as the last date to be eligible for a refund.
-Friday, April 2 Good Friday (University closed) April 8 Last day for Winter term classes that are on Mondays, Tuesdays, Wendesdays, or Thursdays April 8 April 12 Last day for Winter term classes that are on Mondays, Tuesdays, Wendesdays, or Thursdays Last day for Winter term classes that are on Fridays (make up) · · April 12 Last day for Winter term classes that are on Fridays (make up) April 12 April 13-19 Last day for Winter term classes that are on Fridays (make up) Exam week (if applicable) For students obtaining degrees at June Convocation, coursework must be completed and grades submitted for full-year and Winter term courses.
-For students that deferred their tuition under a major award or in receipt of full funding package:recommended dateto clear off any remaining balance.
-Beyond which, a monthly service charge will begin accruing on May 17.
-April 12 April 13-19 April 16 Last day for Winter term classes that are on Fridays (make up) Exam week (if applicable) For students obtaining degrees at June Convocation, coursework must be completed and grades submitted for full-year and Winter term courses.
-For students that deferred their tuition under a major award or in receipt of full funding package:recommended dateto clear off any remaining balance.
-Beyond which, a monthly
+Monday, February 21 Family Day (University closed) February 22-25 Winter Reading Week April 8 Last day for Winter term classes that are on Mondays, Tuesdays, Wednesdays, or Thursdays April 11-18 Exam week (if applicable) Friday, April 15 Good Friday (University closed) April 16 For students obtaining degrees at June Convocation, coursework must be completed and grades submitted for full-year and Winter term courses.
+April 30 End of Winter term.

-2021 Summer Term -Dates will be updated when they are available.
+2022 Summer Term - Dates will be updated when they are available.

-Monday, May 3 First day of Summer Session classes Wednesday, May 19 Winter session grades available for viewing by students on ACORN Friday, May 21 Presidential Day (University closed) Monday, May 24 Victoria Day (University closed)
+TBA First day of Summer Session classes Wednesday, May 19 Winter session grades available for viewing by students on ACORN Monday, May 23 Victoria Day (University closed) June TBA U of T's June Convocation ceremony Friday, July 1 Canada Day (University closed) Monday, August 1 Civic Holiday (University closed)